-INGREZZA® (valbenazine) capsules is indicated for the treatment of adults with tardive dyskinesia.
+INGREZZA® (valbenazine) capsules is the only once-daily treatment for adults with tardive dyskinesia